HariSekhon/Nagios-Plugins/README.md

 ###### IO::Socket::SSL doesn't respect ignoring self-signed certs in recent version(s) eg. 2.020 #####

 Recent version(s) of IO::Socket::SSL (2.020) seem to fail to respect options to ignore self-signed certs.
 The workaround is to create the hidden touch file below in the same top-level directory as the library to make this it include and use Net::SSL instead of IO::Socket::SSL.
-The down side is that Net::SSL doesn't seem to validate certificates at all.

 ```
 touch .use_net_ssl